decalage2/olefile/README.md

 	OleFileIO_PL.py myfile.doc

+You can use the option -c to check that all streams can be read fully, and -d to generate very verbose debugging information.

 ## Real-life examples ##

 A real-life example: [using OleFileIO_PL for malware analysis and forensics](http://blog.gregback.net/2011/03/using-remnux-for-forensic-puzzle-6/).

+See also [this paper](https://computer-forensics.sans.org/community/papers/gcfa/grow-forensic-tools-taxonomy-python-libraries-helpful-forensic-analysis_6879) about python tools for forensics, which features OleFileIO_PL.

 About Python 2 and 3
 --------------------